hpharen/Pomodoro/README.md

 - **Issue**:
   User is able to press "Start" when the timer is running and "Stop" when the timer is paused.
 They are unaware of the states of the buttons.
 - **Improvement**:
-  - The "Start" button is disabled and greyed out when the timer is running.
+  - The "Start" and "Stop" have been merged into one button because user does not need both options at the same time ever
-  - The "Stop" button is disabled and greyed out when the timer is paused.
+  - Timer shows play icon when timer is not on, and pause icon when timer is running

 ### Adding Progressive Disclosure:
 - **Issue**: